peterpt/godaddy-update/readme.md

 This script will run in background without disturbing your terminal , do not execute the script without changing first the domain config data . if you need to stop the script then write in your terminal "pkill godaddy-update"

+# Note 2
+if you dont want to restart your server then after configuring all data in godaddy-update file write in your terminal

+cd /usr/local/sbin
+./godaddy-update &

+- Godaddy script will run in a background process